Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 1. The client Angular SPA uses **MSAL Angular** to sign-in and obtain a JWT access token from **Azure AD**.
 2. The access token is used as a bearer token to authorize the user to call the .NET Core web API protected by **Azure AD**.
+3. The web API responds with the currently signed-in user's todolist.

 ![Topology](./ReadmeFiles/topology.png)